henrikhermansen/react-bootcamp/Part2.md

-# React Bootcamp - day 2
+# React workshop - part 2

-Welcome to the second day of React Bootcamp!

-Today we'll be beginning the work of making a todo app.
+Now we'll begin the work of making a todo app.
 Some code has been prepared for you, but the app currently doesn't work at all.\
 The app has been set up using Create React App, so you don't need to worry about setting up the build process.

 For now you can ignore the [components](./bootcamp-app/src/components) and [theme](./bootcamp-app/src/features/theme) folders.
-Those are for day 3.
+Those are for part 3.

 If you ever get completely stuck, you can have a look in the suggested [solutions](./bootcamp-app/solutions) subfolder.